iot-nova/wifi-speaker/README.md

 Audio output jack-compatible (speakers, headphones, etc.) | 1 | ?.??€ | N/A

 You can use a DAC which would act as an audio interface between your microcontroller and your audio output (speaker, headphones, etc).
-In our case, we used a **Wemos D1 Mini** as our microcontroller with an **Analog I2S DAC**.
+In our case, we used a **Wemos D1 Mini** as our microcontroller with an **Analog I2S DAC PCM5102A**.

-Here are the pins mapping between our microcontroller and our I2S DAC:
+Here are the pins mapping between our microcontroller and our DAC:

 Wemos D1 Mini (Pro) | I2S DAC
 ------------------- | -------